-- Technical revisions to remove gendered language. - Substantive revisions to improve clarity of language and to address remote work.
+- Technical revisions to update references to Regental governing documents.
+July 1, 2021: - Technical revisions to remove gendered language. - Substantive revisions to improve clarity of language and to address remote work.

-For details on prior revisions, please visit the Academic Personnel and Programs website.
+For details on prior revisions, please visit the policy issuance webpage.